drvinceknight/Introduction_to_OOP/OverviewOfPython/index.md

 ---
-layout     : post
+layout     : page
-title      : Overview of Python categories : resources comments   : false
+title      : Overview of Python comments   : true
 ---

 Python is a very popular language with simple object oriented syntax.